1. User guide

 There are basically two categories of Quality Score: Pass and Fail.
 These are calculated based on EPT (Errors per Thousand Words), with thresholds that determine whether projects pass or fail at each revision stage.
 You can customize EPT thresholds, as well as other error categories and severities to label issues in the quality framework.

-The numeral value of the score is calculated using this formula:
+The numerical value of the score is calculated using this formula:

 (total error points * 1000) / reviewed words